Skip to main content

 args

-The args field is a collection of additional arguments to pass to the command line when executing the task.
+The args field is a collection of additional arguments to append to the command when executing the task.
 This field exists purely to provide arguments for inherited tasks.

 This setting can be defined using a string, or an array of strings.
 We suggest using arrays when dealing with many args, or the args string cannot be parsed easily.